-I’m an award-winning writer and non-award-winning comedian.
-I’ve written about direct-to-brain digital text streaming for McSweeney’s, about the Armenian genocide for Griffith Review, and about traveling in North Korea for Kill Your Darlings.
-My first travel memoir received a Varuna Fellowship.
-I teach networking and public speaking, and also write regularly for the Newtown Review of Books.
-I’m currently completing a Master of Research in creative writing.
-I’m also working on a manuscript entitled How To Be Australian.
+I’m an award-winning writer, who’s written about direct-to-brain digital text streaming for McSweeney’s, about the Armenian genocide for Griffith Review, and about traveling in North Korea for Kill Your Darlings.

 Full of Donkey

 When I traveled to Armenia, everybody called me Eshley.
 The Armenian language lacked the a sound Ashley requires.
 (This pronunciation issue is the reason that flash mobs in Armenia become the rather more intimidating ‘flesh mobs.’)
 This meant my name was pronounced in a way that made the first part sound like esh.
 Unfortunately, esh means donkey.
 And the suffix -li meaning full of.
 I was, in Armenian, Full of Donkey.